codescalers/www-greeinit/www.greenit.com/content/home/our_services.md

 box2_icon = "group"
 box2_title = "The Team"
-box2_disc = "CodeScalers is run by A team of datacenter experts that has helped build over a dozen largescale data centers during the past two decades.
+box2_disc = "Green IT is run by A team of datacenter experts that has helped build over a dozen largescale data centers during the past two decades.
 The team has also developed cloud software companies, datacenter software as well as highend and mid market hosting companies.
 From that experience, we learnt that significant improvements for a cloud solution can only be achieved when the entire cloud ecosystem is looked at including Datacenter, Power Management, Physical infrastructure, Management Platform, User Interfaces."

 box3_icon = "cogs"
 box3_title = "Cloud Computing"